ysk24ok/ysk24ok.github.io/_posts/2021-09-02-difference_between_def_and_async_def_in_fastapi.md

 Then, execute the shell script in multiple terminals.
 I used 4.

 The server log will be like this.
-It shows the server processes requests sequentially.
+It shows that the server processes requests sequentially.
 Since there is no `await` call in this function, the Python runtime doesn't switch coroutines, which leads to sequential processing.

 ```